 SustainabilityJohn Flahavan with the Sustainable Energy Achievement award.
 Members of Bord Bia’s Origin Green since 2012.

 SustainabilityAll our conventional oats are sourced within a 100km radius of the mill.

 Trusted for 200 years

-HeritageSuccess of the family business continues - milling oats just like their ancestors did in the very same spot.
+HeritageIn its 7th generation, the Flahavan's family continues to mill oats just like their ancestors did in the very same spot.

 The next generation